Particular/docs.particular.net/nservicebus/errors/index.md

 snippet:configureErrorQueueViaXml

-NOTE: In NServiceBus version 3.x the `ErrorQueue` settings can be set both via the new `MessageForwardingInCaseOfFaultConfig ` section and the old `MsmqTransportConfig` section.
+NOTE: In NServiceBus Version 3.x the `ErrorQueue` settings can be set both via the new `MessageForwardingInCaseOfFaultConfig ` section and the old `MsmqTransportConfig` section.

 For more details on `MsmqTransportConfig` [read this article](/nservicebus/msmq/transportconfig.md).